 Although some math will be taught, no knowledge beyond basic algebra is required, and programming is neither taught nor required.

 Understanding Topic ModelingNeal Audenart

-[This offering has 2 spots remaining (22 November)] Topic modeling holds great promise for analyzing and understanding large text collections as well as identifying potentially hidden relationships between documents that might otherwise go unnoticed in the piles of digital documents that are readily available.
+[This offering is now full (14 January)] Topic modeling holds great promise for analyzing and understanding large text collections as well as identifying potentially hidden relationships between documents that might otherwise go unnoticed in the piles of digital documents that are readily available.
 Open‐source tool kits such as Mallet make topic modeling available to scholars with a minimal learning curve.
 Despite their accessibility, these tools draw on mathematically complex algorithms that embody key assumptions about how documents function and what types of analysis are useful.
 Applying topic modeling effectively, interpreting its results correctly and critically assessing other’s work requires more than the ability to turn knobs on a black‐box until you get the results you want.
 In this course, we will take an in depth look at the algorithms behind topic modeling, review recent applications of topic modeling within humanities research and discuss potential applications and future research directions.